-- Teach all occupants how to operate the EXIT window before an emergency. - In the Family Safety Plan decide in what order occupants will exit the camper in an emergency. - When parking the camper, check that the EXIT window is not blocked by obstacles such as branches or trees.
-Have solid, level ground below and outside the window with a clear path of escape. - Have a blanket or heavy coat ready to serve as a cushion on the window frame. - The last person to exit must be prepared to assist those going first. - Open and close the Emergency Exit Window on each trip to keep the window from potentially sticking to the seal. - Lock the Emergency Exit window while traveling or moving the trailer.
+- Teach all occupants how to operate the EXIT window before an emergency. - In the Family Safety Plan decide in what order occupants will exit the camper in an emergency. - When setting up the camper for use, check that the EXIT window is not blocked by obstacles such as branches or trees.
+Have solid, level ground below and outside the window with a clear path of escape. - Have a blanket or heavy coat ready to serve as a cushion on the window frame. - The last person to exit must be prepared to assist those going first. - Open and close the Emergency Exit Window on each trip to keep the window from potentially sticking to the seal. - Lock the Emergency Exit window while traveling or hauling the camper.